 - Teams should consist of 3-7 students and have a designated supporting teacher

-- After completion each team member will receive a unique link to complete their student registration.
+- After completion, each team member will receive a unique link to complete their student registration

-Step 3 – Student Registration
+Step 3 – Student Registration and Parental Consent

 - Each team member named in the team registration will receive a unique link to complete their registration.
 This form is not available on the website or competition booklet.

 - Students need to have parental consent to take part in the competition.
-We will get in touch with parents/guardians to confirm their consent.

 *If schools would like to register more teams for the competition they should email firstname.lastname@example.org

-PHASE 1: IDEA GENERATION – October 2020 to 31st January 2021 – THIS PHASE IS NOW CLOSED
+PHASE 1: IDEA GENERATION – October 2020 to 31st January 2021

 Submit your project plan for feedback.
 We encourage you to submit your plan as early as possible to maximise the time you have to implement your project.